borkdude/deps.clj/README.md

 You don't need `clojure` to run this project, but you will need a `clojure-tools` jar.
 This project will try to resolve the location of the `clojure-tools` jar using the location of the `clojure` command.
-If you don't have `clojure` installed, try setting the `CLOJURE_INSTALL_DIR` environment variable to a directory which contains the jar.
+If you don't have `clojure` installed, try setting the `CLOJURE_TOOLS_CP` environment variable to the jar.
 The `clojure-tools` jar is normally downloaded by the `clojure` installer itself ([gz](https://download.clojure.org/install/clojure-tools-1.10.1.492.tar.gz), [zip](https://download.clojure.org/install/clojure-tools-1.10.1.492.zip)).